 While Agile is applicable and beneficial to many pursuits outside of software development/IT, its implementation there may look quite different.
 In fact, popular mechanics (such as sprints and user stories) and frameworks (such as Scrum) may not be suitable for you.
 You need an implementation that works in your specific context.

-Call on us, and we’ll take your group through the right conversations, guide and advise at critical junctures, and help you design a practical, effective and sustainable implementation.
+For a small investment of time, we’ll take your team through the right conversations, guide and advise at critical junctures, and help you design a practical, effective and sustainable implementation.